Syncing 10,000 leads/mo? GET A DEMO

 However, the amount you spend directly correlates with the speed at which you acquire data.
 This data is vital in determining conversion origin, effective keywords, and which ads are influencing users.

 If you set your daily spend limit too low, it will take longer to gain the data you need to make informed advertising budgeting decisions.
-Similarly, if the spend is too high, you could run a loss by wasting money on futile actions as you are trying to navigate the system.

 Factors influencing Google Ads spend

-Google Ad metrics to consider
+Google Ads metrics to consider

 Google Ads metrics are some of the most important tools we have in gaining insight into our advertising campaign performance.
 They give us clear data that enables us to evaluate our strategies and make additions and deductions where necessary.